Parole in Place in the U.S.

 Contact a Skilled Immigration Attorney for Advice

-As with all aspects of our immigration practice, Williams, Kratcoski & Can strives to make parole in place applications a smooth and worry-free process.
+As with all aspects of our immigration practice, Williams, Kratcoski, Griffin & Can, LLC strives to make parole in place applications a smooth and worry-free process.
 Our experience and guidance may be vital to submitting a successful application.
 Contact us today to schedule a consultation.